AFT COVID-19 Updates

 Monica M. Bertagnolli, MD | President

 An internationally renowned surgeon-scientist, Monica M. Bertagnolli, MD, is Chief of the Division of Surgical Oncology at Brigham and Women's Hospital and Professor of Surgery at Harvard Medical School.
 She is also Group Chair of the Alliance for Clinical Trials in Oncology and President of the Alliance for Clinical Trials in Oncology Foundation.
+In addition, Dr. Bertagnolli is the immediate past president of ASCO and the current Chair of the Board of Directors.

 Her innovative research has focused on gastrointestinal tumor biology, striving to develop patient-specific cancer prevention and treatment strategies.
 Dr. Bertagnolli specifically investigates the adenomatous polyposis coli (APC) gene function and its regulation of colorectal cancer.
 Her clinical practice is dedicated to patients with germline APC gene mutations.